Concerned about your 2022 benefits package? You aren’t alone.

 Some large companies are taking advantage of their size and negotiating power by going straight to facilities and arranging direct relationships.
 For example, General Motors recently negotiated lower costs on everything from doctor visits to surgical procedures for their employees with a Detroit-based hospital system.

-Meanwhile, The Walt Disney Company launched two new high-performance networks in January of this year by pursuing direct relationships with Orlando Health and Florida Hospital.
-Through their negotiations, Disney sought to improve the employee experience and gain more control over costs and by eliminating the middle-man and interacting directly with providers on their employees’ behalf.
+Meanwhile, The Walt Disney Company launched two new high-performance networks by pursuing direct relationships with Orlando Health and Florida Hospital.
+Through their negotiations, Disney sought to improve the employee experience and gain more control over costs by eliminating the middle-man and interacting directly with providers on their employees’ behalf.

 7. On-Site Clinics